dragoneye65/aClock/README.md

 # aClock
-Analog clock made with olcPixelGameEngine
+A little rudementary Analog clock made with olcPixelGameEngine Transparancy only in Windows at the time of writing.

+- Dragoneye